iconofsin/clog/tutorial/13-tutorial/README.md

 Tutorial 13 is a minimalist project for CLOG

 Move the hello-clog directory to ~/common-lisp or another directory setup for QuickLisp to search.
-Then excute:
+Then execute:

 CL-USER> (ql:quickload :hello-clog)
 To load "hello-clog":